muhammadriy3d/GitNinja/README.md

 ## Contact

 Have any questions?
-Contact me at muhammad@truprox.com
+Contact me.

 Happy coding!